Karen Barimata Galokale: Career

 Early in her career Galokale worked as a Legal Assistant at the Development Bank of Solomon Islands.

 She later moved to the Office of the Prime Minister and Cabinet (OPMC) where she worked as a legal officer.
 She subsequently served in a number of senior positions, including as the Assistant Secretary to Cabinet and as Deputy Secretary to Cabinet.

 In August 2017, she changed departments and was appointed Permanent Secretary of the Ministry of Police, National Security and Correctional Services.
 In 2021, she was re-appointed to this position.

 During her career as Permanent Secretary of MPNSCS, Galokale has advocated for the inclusion of women in the justice sector and has contributed to initiatives for reform on gender, power relations and violence against women.

 In October 2025, Galokale was reappointed as Permanent Secretary of the MPNSCS.

+In June 2026, Galokale was terminated as Permanent Secretary of the MPNSCS.

 Controversies

 In 2022, Galokale was investigated by the Solomon Islands Leadership Code Commission for misconduct in office.
 It was alleged that she had been having an extramarital affair with subordinate RSIPF officer Tome Faisi.

-In December 2024, Galokale was quoted in an article stating that "unlike the previous government" the Solomon Islands Prime Minister Jeremiah Manele and Deputy Prime Minster Bradley Tovosia were "weak" and "afraid to make tough choices".
+In December 2024, Galokale was quoted in an article stating that "unlike the previous government" the Solomon Islands Prime Minister Jeremiah Manele and Deputy Prime Minister Bradley Tovosia were "weak" and "afraid to make tough choices".

 In May 2025, Galokale's quotes reappeared when former Prime Minister Manasseh Sogavare lead a motion of no confidence against Prime Minister Manele using similar worded statements.
 This led to allegations that Galokale may have supported Sogavare's attempt to remove PM Manele, which Galokale later denied.